lmu-cmsi284-spring2020/assignments/oh-say-can-you-c.md

 _split-string-at-index.c_ should then demonstrate this functionality by accepting a string and an index as command line arguments, calling `split_string_at_index` accordingly, and displaying the results.

-To simplify implementation, _split-string-at-index.c_ has been started for you.
+To simplify implementation, the `main` function for _split-string-at-index.c_ has been done for you.
 The implementation also includes a handy `is_non_negative_numeral` function that will check whether a string expresses a numeric value ≥ 0.

 As written, the `main` function only has room for substrings of length 15, and checks to make sure that the arguments comply with this limit.